Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **AWS Landing Zone:** A pre-configured, secure starting point for setting up a multi-account AWS environment.
 Think of it like a “blueprint” or starter kit for an enterprise-ready AWS setup.

 **AWS Managed Microsoft Active Directory:** A managed directory service that runs Microsoft Active Directory in the AWS cloud to join an EC2 instances with a domain using Group Policy, LDAP, and/or Kerberos.
 Supports hybrid environments with on-prem AD.

+**Certificate Manager (ACM):** A service that is used to create, store, and renew public and private SSL/TLS certificates.
+You can use ACM to implement encryption in transit and at rest by using a protocol, such as TLS.

+**Security Hub:** A service that is used to centrally view your security posture in AWS.
+You can use Security Hub to check your AWS environment against security industry standards and best practices.

 #### Inter-Application Services